 Here we will present a step-by-step algorithm for discovery of regions in tables.
-Pseudocode of the algorithm is given in Figure 2.2.3.
+Pseudocode of the algorithm is given in Table 3.

-(1) Initialize logical units and regions.
-Note that a table is by definition one logical unit.
-First, the system tries to split a table into several logical units.
+1. Initialize logical units and regions.
+First, the system splits a table into logical units.
 In particular, when table orientation is column-wise (vertical), the horizontal split is done at every row containing cells spanning multiple columns, or when dealing with row-wise (horizontal) orientation, vertical split is done at every column containing cells spanning multiple rows.
 Consecutive logical units may then be merged if their layout structure is equal.
 Over-spanning cells of type I-cell also represent a sign for a split.
+Note that a table itself is by definition one logical unit.